...

 • Sudden attacks of sleep at random times

-• Sometimes sudden loss of muscle tone and hallucinations occur
+• Sometimes sudden loss of muscle tone and hallucinations occur.

 Obstructive Sleep Apnea - Hypopnea Syndrome